aa-cc1/VPN/README.md

 **4.** Open the Proton VPN account and lets **connect** the VPN to place us in another location.
 There's a few options to choose from.
-Lastly, once connected go to https://whatismyipaddress.com/ and observe the IP address.
+Lastly, once connected go to [What Is My IP Address](https://whatismyipaddress.com/) and observe the IP address.
 Where are you now?

 Take a few moments to try going to some of your favorite websites, like Amazon, Netflix, or even Hulu while connected to the VPN.